NicMcPhee/graph-DBs-and-genetic-programming/gremlin_scripts/GremlinAndTitan.md

 # 19 Jan

 GECCO Paper deadlines
-Start Tuesday January 26, 2016 End Wednesday January 27, 2016
+Start Tuesday January 26, 2016 : End Wednesday January 27, 2016

-*Planning:
+* Planning:
 	- We'll need to format our csv reader to align with the other csv files. (csv includes the program now)
 	- Get a larger range of colors for dot pdf
 	- Remove the mother and father distintion